 But for me, there are 2 unforgivable sins that a game of this particular genre should avoid: 1st, it doesn’t matter how many extra weapons or power-ups you were able to collect, it’ll always revert back to the initial weapon at the beginning of each level without the power-ups you’ve collected; and 2nd, the controls aren’t very good (which is essential in any action game).
 It doesn’t matter if you’re playing with a gamepad, a joystick or the keyboard; the controls will get from over-sensitive to non-responsive in a matter of seconds (really awful if it occurs during a boss battle).
 The best control combination is using a mouse along with a WASD keyboard scheme (like in a modern FPS), but it’s still far from perfect.

-In overall, I consider Expendable a pretty average game and if you’re a fan of run-and-gun style shoot’ em’ ups; like Contra, Cannon Fodder or Midnight Resistance, you might want to give it a shot but, otherwise, I can’t really recommend it.
+Overall, I consider Expendable a pretty average game and if you’re a fan of run-and-gun style shoot’ em’ ups; like Contra, Cannon Fodder or Midnight Resistance, you might want to give a shot but, otherwise, I can’t really recommend it.
 Like I said before, it’s too generic and bland.
 If it had better controls and more humour throughout the game, Rage might have had a great spiritual successor to Metal Slug or Cannon Fodder on their hands.

 I haven’t played any of the console versions, so I can’t really compare them with the PC version.
 You can buy the PC version here at GOG.com or here at Steam.
 Around 2012, a port of the Dreamcast version called Expendable: Rearmed was released for Android, but it’s no longer available on Google Play.